 Ethical and legal basis of editorial policy

-The Editorial Board Policy
+The Editorial Board policy

-The Editorial Board Policy of Health Risk Analysis journal is based on the current legal copyright requirements, plagiarism and slender inadmissibility, as well as ethical principles recognized by Scientific Periodicals Publishers International Community stated in the following regulations:
+The policy pursued by the Editorial Board of the "Health Risk Analysis" journal is based on the latest legal requirements in the sphere of copyrights, inadmissibility of plagiarism and slander, as well as on ethical principles accepted by the global community of scientific periodicals publishers which are stated in the following standards:

 - Code of Conduct and Best Practice Guidelines for Journal Editors;

 - Code of Conduct for Journal Publishers as well as Transparency Principles and Research Publications Best Practices;

 - International standards for editors and authors etc. developed by Committee on Publication Ethics (COPE);

 - The European Association of Science Editors (EASE).

 The Editorial Board advise everybody participating in the process of preparing and publishing the journal (authors, reviewers, the Editorial Council members, publishers, and readers) to follow the publishing ethics standards which are given below.
 In case of any suspicions that some of the principles given below are violated, the Editorial Board will act in conformity with COPE instructions.